wandb/docs/docs/tutorials/monai_3d_segmentation.md

 ## 🌳 Initialize a W&B Run

-We will start a new W&B run to start tracking our experiment.
+Start a new W&B run to start tracking the experiment.

 ```python
 wandb.init(project="monai-brain-tumor-segmentation")